You need a valid passport in order to travel internationally. If your passport is expired, you have to renew it in order to travel abroad.

 Unacceptable passport photos are one of the leading causes of delays.

-Make sure your passport photo is 2 inches by 2 inches, color with a white background.
+Make sure your passport photo is 2 inches by 2 inches and in color with a white background.
 The photo should not be edited.
-You can take the photo yourself and print it on high quality photo paper as long as it meets all the requirements.
+You can take the photo yourself and print it on high-quality photo paper as long as it meets all the requirements.

 If you don't have experience with taking and printing passport photos, we recommend you use a professional photo service.

 There are multiple fees for renewing a passport.
-It starts with the base renewal fees:
+It starts with the basic renewal fees:

 There are also optional passport services fees that may add to the total of your payment:

-Be sure to calculate fees correctly and accurately.
+Be sure to calculate passport fees correctly and accurately.
 The Department of State will not refund overpayments.
-Even worse, if you do not pay the correct amount, your application won't be processed.
+Even worse, if you do not pay your application fee in the correct amount, your application won't be processed.

 Once you know the correct total, write a check or money order payable to "U.S. DEPARTMENT OF STATE."
-The full name and date of birth of the applicant must be typed or printed on the front of the check.
+The full name and date of birth of the applicant must be typed or printed on the front of all checks or money orders.
 Do not send cash.
+There is currently no way to pay for a passport renewal online with a debit card or credit card.

-Place the completed and signed renewal form, passport photo, required documents, and your check or money order into the envelope.
+Place the completed and signed renewal form, new passport photo, required documents, your most recent passport, and your check or money order into the envelope.

 You must submit your most recent passport book and/or passport card.
 Again, if you no longer have it in your possession or it is significantly damaged, you cannot renew your passport by mail.
-If you have your old passport and submit it, it will be cancelled and returned to you along with any of your other ID documentation.
+If you have your old passport and include it with your application, it will be canceled and returned to you along with your birth certificate and any of your other ID documentation.
 Be advised, these documents are usually mailed separately from your new passport.

 If you are applying to get a new passport in a different name than the one that is in your most recent passport, you are required to submit proof of a legal name change with the application form.